mrrfv/PortaDisk/README.md

-# PortaDisk - Cheap Raspberry Pi Portable & Secure NAS Project
+# PortaDisk - Affordable Raspberry Pi Portable & Secure NAS Project

-**Project Status:** Early work in progress
+**Project Status:** Early work in progress. web-unlock is still not ready for production (nor development) use.

 Yet another Raspberry Pi project, a concept for now (until I get all the needed parts).
 This repository mainly focuses on the software side.

 ## My personal feature wishlist

 - Raspberry Pi Zero running Seafile on Docker.
+- Data & backup drive unlocking through a web browser. (working on implementation)
-- Disk and RAM usage reported using [Blinkt](https://thepihut.com/products/blinkt).
+- Disk and RAM usage reported using [Blinkt](https://thepihut.com/products/blinkt). (to implement)
+- A separate WiFi network for access outside your home, without proxy services.
+(RaspAP?)
 - Highest data security with LUKS encryption on the data drive.
 - Weekly backups of both the data drive and root partition to a separate hard drive.
-- A separate WiFi network for access outside your home, without proxy services.
-- Data & backup drive unlocking through a web browser.
 - All of this in a small package that can be carried in a backpack.

+PRs are welcome.

+## Directory structure (Software)

+### Root directory

+- `/portadisk/config/` - stores configuration files, mainly for web-unlock.

+### Data drive

+- `/portadisk/software/` - stores data and configuration files for Seafile and other software that might store sensitive data or isn't needed during the "encrypted" phase (i.e. when the drives weren't unlocked yet)

 ## Hardware